WilliamUW/ETHNYC/README.md

 # 🛡 Reputable

-#### Mission: Provide investors and donors with a one-stop shop for
+#### Mission: Provide investors and donors with a one-stop shop to conduct market research, deploy capital, and audit fund management.

 ## 💡 Inspiration